 |

-Having gone through this hair-pulling situation and from our experience of using EC2 for a while, PromptCloud has built an interactive EC2 price calculator that will help you better understand the AWS schemes that suit you best.
+Having gone through this hair-pulling situation and from our experience of using EC2 for a while, PromptCloud shares a guide that will help you better understand the AWS schemes that suit you best.
 You simply drag the “number of days/months” and “number of hours” sliders and it displays exact numbers on pricing.
 What better can you ask for an approximate use case :).

 Reserved instance for 1 year |